While going to Tibet with babies or toddlers might sound difficult, or even impossible, it is not!

 Mild altitude sickness, if experienced, goes away on its own after descending to lower altitude, so be prepared to change your travel plans when necessary.

-2.Take the Qinghai-Tibet railway
+2. Take the Qinghai-Tibet railway

 Taking a train is a magical experience.
 It is a sleeper train, with berths decorated in Tibetan style.
 The journey from Xining takes around 22 hours - sounds long but it goes in the blink of an eye when you stare at the beautiful views along the way!
-The restaurant on the train is also an unmissable occasion to eat a proper meal and pass the time - although majority of the locals will take advantage of the hot water available for free on the train.
+The restaurant on the train is also an unmissable occasion to eat a proper meal and pass the time - although the majority of locals will take advantage of the hot water available for free on the train.

 I recommend taking a train that departs in the evening - this will allow you to make the most of the supreme views once the train reaches the higher elevation and sparsely populated Tibetan Plateau.